-I have taught a variety of courses at UNE, including Conservation and Preservation, Conservation Field Skills, Wetland Conservation and Ecology, Wetland Restoration: Science and Policy, Women and the Environment, Introduction to Environmental Issues and others.
+I have taught a variety of courses at UNE, including Conservation and Preservation, Conservation Field Skills, Wetland Conservation and Ecology, Wetland Restoration: Science and Policy, Plant Systematics and Conservation, Women and the Environment, Introduction to Environmental Issues and others.
 My approach to teaching is to help students learn by doing.
 We do many projects in local habitats and local communities, as well as projects right here on campus.

 outreach and communication strategies to facilitate ecosystem management